Supply Chain Management (Lean SCM Black Belt) (PG Dip/MSc)Back

 You should have:

-1. A minimum 2H honours primary degree in a relevant area and at least four years relevant industrial experience (including cross-functional team lead experience),
+Minimum: Honours (Level 8) Primary degree at 2H2 level in a relevant area and at least 4 years relevant industrial experience (including cross-functional team lead and Lean experience)

-2. testimonials of learning or competence through sign-off by an appropriate signatory within the candidate's organisation.
+Testimonials of learning or competence through sign-off by an appropriate signatory within the candidate's organization.
 Applicants must be in a position to affect organizational change.

-Note: A foundation module to the value of 5 credits may be provided to candidates who do not have a prerequisite background in this area.
+Note: A foundation module (FE5201) to the value of 5 credits may be provided to candidates who do not have a pre-requisite background in Lean.

 If you are applying with Qualifications obtained outside Ireland and you wish to verify if you meet the minimum academic and English language requirements for this programme please click here to view the grades comparison table by country and for details of recognised English language tests.